dartoos-dev/well_formed/README.md

 properties have been introduced to facilitate the creation of "Smarter" form fields with stunning capabilities such as:

-- Fields that can easily be made **required (mandatory)**: you have just to set the `blank` property with some text.
-This property is the error message that will be displayed if the user leaves the field blank.
+- Fields that can easily be made **required**: just to set the `blank`property to the text that will be displayed if the user leaves the field blank.
 - **Automatic field masking**.
-For example, the [CpfField](https://pub.dev/documentation/well_formed/latest/brazil/CpfField-class.html) form field displays the mask '###.###.###-##' (where each '#' is a single digit [0–9]) while the user is entering the digits.
-Therefore, if the user enters '999999999', the displayed text will be '999.999.999-99'.
+For example, the [CpfField](https://pub.dev/documentation/well_formed/latest/brazil/CpfField-class.html) widget displays the mask _###.###.###-##_ as the user enters digits; therefore, if the user enters _12345678900_, the displayed text will be _123.456.789-00_.
 - **Stripping**: this is the optional removal of non-digit characters.
 It is enabled by default.
 To disable it, simply set the `strip` property to `false`.
-- **Smart trimming**: this is when trimming is also applied to form field callback functions.
-The affected callback functions are `onSaved`,`onChanged` and `onFieldSubmitted`.
+- **Smart trimming**: this is when trimming is also applied to the callback functions.
+  The affected callbacks are `onSaved`,`onChanged`, and `onFieldSubmitted`.
 To enable it, simply set the `trim` property to `true`.
-- **Validation** with custom error messages (`blank`, `malformed`, `long`, etc.).
+- **Validation**: you can customize the error messages by assigning them to properties like `blank`,`malformed`, `long`, etc.
 - **Automatic keyboard type selection**: the most suitable keyboard type is selected according to the field type.
-For example, the [EmailFiel](https://pub.dev/documentation/well_formed/latest/net/EmailField-class.html) class sets) the keyboardType to `TextInputType.emailAddress`, which is optimized for email addresses.
+For example, the [EmailFiel](https://pub.dev/documentation/well_formed/latest/net/EmailField-class.html) widget sets the keyboard type to `TextInputType.emailAddress`, which is optimized for entering email addresses.

 ### Form Field in Action

-The code below demonstrates how to use the `EmailField` widget with the `trim` property set to `true` so that the entered email value is trimmed before being validated.
-Furthermore, the example also illustrates some important features:
+The code below demonstrates how to use the `EmailField` widget with the `trim` property set to `true` so that the entered email value is trimmed before validation takes place.
+Furthermore, the example also illustrates some important
+features:

 - auto validation
 - error messages